Present Pending Congressional Bills on Trade Secret Protection

 - The person against whom seizure would be ordered would make such matter inaccessible to the court if the applicant were to proceed with litigation.

 In addition, H.R.
 5233 would require that any such seizure order "minimize any interruption of the business operations of third parties" and would establish a cause of action against the seizure order applicant for anyone who suffers damage caused by wrongful seizure.

 Observers have stated that these protections will also ensure that a third party that is not involved but has an allegedly, misappropriate trade secret residing on its server will not be subject to a seizure order.

 These bills came as a result of supporters who argue that a federal trade secrets law would create procedural standards for the trade secret misappropriation offense on a nationwide basis, in response to the current situation of state trade secret laws that contain fundamental differences in statutory text and state court interpretations.
 Others claim that federalizing state trade secret law would needlessly burden the already overworked federal judiciary and that any federal legislation should not preempt state trade secret laws.
 Thirty-one law professors have urged Congress to reject several pieces of pending trade secret legislation because they believe the bills would exacerbate legal problems but solve none, arguing many reasons including negative impact on information access, business collaboration and labor mobility.

 The state of Texas adopted the UTSA in 2013.
-Hendershot, Cannon & Hisey, P.C. has experience representing and defending corporations subject to trade secret misappropriation in intellectual property and contract dispute cases.
+Hendershot, Cowart & Hisey, P.C. has experience representing and defending corporations subject to trade secret misappropriation in intellectual property and contract dispute cases.
 We have been representing clients in negotiations, trial litigation and appeals to resolve complex, business-critical disputes for more than 25 years.
 Our attorneys emphasize prompt advice on protecting trade secrets, drafting appropriate agreements to protect trade secrets, and aggressively litigating your rights in a dispute about trade secret violation.